State projects 27% unemployment rate due to COVID-19

 On March 18, Evers ordered all bars and restaurants to halt sit-in services.
 A week later, Evers instituted a “safer at home” order that shut down nonessential businesses until April 24.

-The order includes a wide range of exemptions for farms and factories to grocery stores and retailers that supply those working from home.
+The order includes a wide range of exemptions from farms and factories to grocery stores and retailers that supply those working from home.

 However, large sectors of the economy that tend to draw walk-in business were forced to close their doors.